Gnome-Steader/Gimkit-Mods/README.md

-# Gimkit-Mods
+# Gimods
-These are many mods for gimkit many are sopyied from The Lazy Squid
+These are many mods for gimkit many are copyied from The Lazy Squid